A Guide To Home Inspection Costs In 2023

 According to HomeAdvisor, the national average for a home appraisal ranges between $313 and $422 and the average home inspection typically costs between $281 and $402.
 Just like with a home inspection, your appraisal costs can vary depending on the size, the location and the condition of your home.

 Is a home inspection included in closing costs?

 Closing costs usually don’t include home inspections since they’re optional.
 Even though it’s an optional service, a home inspection is highly recommended since it uncovers issues with the home.
 Uncovering defects and repairs before you buy a home may sway your purchasing decision one way or the other.

 The Bottom Line

-While it can be tempting to skip the home inspection to save money during the home-buying process, remember that a home inspection is an investment that will pay off in the future.
-Without one, you risk unwanted, costly surprises arising.
-These issues can be avoided upfront with a simple yet essential home inspection.
+While it can be tempting to skip the home inspection to save money during the home buying process, remember that a home inspection is an investment that will pay off in the future.
+Without one, you risk unwanted, costly surprises that you can avoid upfront with a simple yet essential home inspection.

-If you’re in the market for a new home, start a hassle-free mortgage application with Rocket Mortgage®.
+If you’re in the market for a new home, start your mortgage application today with Rocket Mortgage®.

 Viewing 1 - 3 of 3

 Are you ready to purchase your dream home?
 Learn how to negotiate house prices to increase your chances of getting the best deal on your future home.

 A Guide To The Inspection Contingency